Matt-Wild/faithful/README.md

 # Join Our Discord!

-If you'd like to report an issue with our mod or just feel like seeing what we're up to please join our Discord!<br>https://discord.gg/CCSauYkpzP
+We genuinely love hearing feedback about our mod!
+If you'd like to give your thoughts, report an issue or just feel like seeing what we're up to please join our Discord!<br>https://discord.gg/CCSauYkpzP

 # New Items
 All items can be disabled individually in this mod's config.